Signs that it's Time to Limit or Stop Driving:

 Refer to your Auto Insurance provider for a list of approved Driver's Safety Programs and the discount they offer.

 This Transit Training Video Series is designed to help you learn how to use Public Transit to travel locally or regionally in Western Colorado.
-Adults 65 and Older or Disabled Riders receive ½ price fares.
+Adults 65 and Older or Disabled Riders receive Discounted Fares.
 Seniors and Disabled Riders are allowed to travel with a Caretaker at no additional fee.
 After watching the videos if more help is needed please call your local public transit office and ask them to assist you in planning your trip.

 This web-site includes resources listed that are not affiliated with this project, provided only for help with planning an auto-free lifestyle or vacation for regional and state-wide travel utilizing public and nonprofit transit in Colorado.
 These organizations are not liable for information provided on this web-site.
 The Older and Wiser Project, along with Native American Broadcasting Company and our affiliates are not liable for any information or services provided by organizations not affiliated with this project or information listed on their web-sites.